HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 may be RESTful, services communicate using RPC-style semantics (possibly over HTTP, e.g. using JSON-RPC, which adds to the confusion).

-Martin Fowler's [reference article][fowler-micros] on Microserevices seems to suggest to express, and split the domain in terms of functions, not concepts.
+Martin Fowler's [reference article][fowler-micros] on Microservices seems to suggest to express, and split the domain in terms of functions, not concepts.
 Each service is responsible for a "data transformation" (he mentions ["dumb" pipes][dumb-pipes]) and "decentralizing decisions about conceptual models".
 He